Let’s start straight with an important question.

 I find the Amazon market very good for it.
 Some of the manufacturers directly sell refurbished gear on this page.

-What used camera equipment to buy this month
+What used camera equipment to buy

 My research is uniquely based on cameras and lenses for city and travel photography.